jborgers/PMD-jPinpoint-rules/README.md

       Run PMD > Custom rules > jpinpoint-rules

-- If you want more information on a violation: hover over a violation title to get a popup with details.
+- If you want a short description on a violation: hover over a violation title to get a popup with a description.

+- If you want more details on a violation: right click and choose 'Details' to get to the documentation page with problem and solution details.

 *Known Bug: the jpinpoint-rules can be listed multiple times in the PMD Plugin: this is a bug and should be resolved by restarting IntelliJ*